xcoan/mysite/README.md

-# README
+## README

-# xcoan/mysite
+xcoan/mysite

 -----------------------------------------------------------------------------------------------------------------------------

+# Purpose
-# This is the repo for my personal website, located at http://www.xjcoan.com
+This is the git repo for my personal website.
+It is hosted on heroku and live [here](http://www.xjcoan.com)

+# Technology Used
+This website is built using Ruby on Rails.
+The Rails version is 5.0.
-# Ruby version 2.3.1
+The Ruby version I'm using is 2.3

+# Installation and Running
+Nothing special is needed to run the website, apart from normal rake commands.
+`bundle exec rake db:create`
+`bundle exec rake db:migrate`
+`rails server`
+Should all do the trick.

-# Rails 5.0
+# Database

-# No special dependencies, everything should work off of bundle install, and normal rake commands.

-# Postgres is used as the database, but only a couple tables exist currently
+Postgresql is used as the database for this project.

-# The site is currently deployed and maintained on Heroku.